Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning

 \subsection{Problem Setup}

-We assume that there is a single cloud server and $m$ clients (edge devices).
-We further assume that client $k$ has the Dataset $\mathcal{D}_{k}$ with $n_{k}$ training samples drawn iid from the data distribution $\mathbb{P}_{k}(x,y)$.
+We assume there is a single server/cloud and $m$ clients/edge devices.
+We further assume that client $k$ has its own training dataset $\mathcal{D}_{k}$ with $n_{k}$ training samples drawn iid from the data distribution $\mathbb{P}_{k}(x,y)$.
 The data distributions $\{\mathbb{P}_{k}(x,y)\}_{k=1}^K$ across the clients are assumed to be non-iid.
-In this setup, we perform the following optimization. \cite{acar2021federated},\cite{mcmahan2017communication}
+In this setup, we perform the following optimization. \citep{acar2021federated,mcmahan2017communication}

-where $ f_{k}(\mathbf{w}) $ is the client specific objective function and $w$ denotes model parameters.
-The overall FL framework is described in detail in Figure~\ref{fig_main}.
+where $ f_{k}(\mathbf{w}) $ is the client specific objective function and $\mathbf{w}$ denotes model parameters.
+The overall FL framework is described in detail in figure~\ref{fig_main}.